 The SSA has updated the Blue Book listing to call a stroke a stroke so that it includes both ischemic and vascular strokes; it was previously referred to as a cerebral vascular accident.
 Strokes are now listed as a neurological impairment and are referred to as a “vascular insult to the brain”.
 You must suffer at least one of the following symptoms to be considered for stroke disability:

-• You cannot control movement in two extremeties, such as an arm and leg on one side of your body, or both arms or both legs.
+- You cannot control movement in two extremities, such as an arm and leg on one side of your body, or both arms or both legs.
 This inability must render you unable to stand, walk or do everyday tasks.

 Stroke Disability Waiting Period

 Even if you qualify for one of the areas above, including vision loss, SSA has a waiting period of three months for either SSDI or SSI.
 That’s because improvement after a stroke can occur during that waiting period.
 Also, the resulting effects from a stroke can’t be easily measured until after three months.
-Everyone experiences a different recovery, dependent on severity of stroke, age and other medical conditions present.
+Everyone experiences a different recovery, dependent on the severity of the stroke, age, and other medical conditions present.
 In short, doctors can’t predict with any degree of certainty how an individual will recover.
-Even if you apply during the three month period, SSA will defer your claim until after the three months; then it could take several more months for their decision to award benefits.
+Even if you apply during the three-month period, SSA will defer your claim until after the three months; then it could take several more months for their decision to award benefits.

 Medical-Vocational Allowance for Stroke Disability